davrempe/humor/README.md

 If known, it's **highly recommended to pass in camera intrinsics** using the `--rgb-intrinsics` flag.
 See `./configs/intrinsics_default.json` for an example of what this looks like.
 If intrinsics are _not_ given, [default focal lengths](./humor/fitting/fitting_utils.py#L19) are used.

 Finally, this demo does _not_ use [PlaneRCNN](https://github.com/NVlabs/planercnn) to initialize the ground as described in the paper.
 Instead, it roughly initializes the ground at `y = 0.5` (with camera up-axis `-y`).
 We found this to be sufficient and often better than using PlaneRCNN.
 If you want to use PlaneRCNN instead, set up a separate environment, follow their install instructions, then use the following command to run their method where `example_image_dir` contains a single frame from your video and the camera parameters: `python evaluate.py --methods=f --suffix=warping_refine --dataset=inference --customDataFolder=example_image_dir`.
 The results directory can be passed into our optimization using the `--rgb-planercnn-res` flag.

+> Note: if you want to use your own OpenPose detections rather than having the fitting script run OpenPose, pass in the directory containing the json files using `--op-keypts`.
+The [expected format](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/02_output.md#json-output-format) of these json files is that written using the `--write_json` flag when running OpenPose with the `BODY_25` skeleton and unnormalized 2D keypoints.
+Note that only the `pose_keypoints_2d` (body joints) of the first detected person in each json file is used for fitting.

 ### Visualizing RGB Results
 The optimization is performed in 3 stages, with stages 1 & 2 being initialization using a pose prior and smoothing (i.e. the _VPoser-t_ baseline) and stage 3 being the full optimization with the HuMoR motion prior.
 So for the demo, the final output for the full sequence will be saved in `./out/rgb_demo_no_split/results_out/final_results/stage3_results.npz`.
 To visualize results from the fitting use something like: